 - Language and museums: The importance of language as intangible heritage, led by Professor Natalie Braber.

-Howard, V. (in press).
+Howard, V. (2022).
 'Gender, politics and national identity stereotypes: Constructing legitimate professional identities in the UK House of Lords'.
 In L. Mullany and S. Schnurr (Eds.)
 Globalisation, Geopolitics and Gender: Key Issues for Professional Communication.
 Oxford: Routledge.